Storm Coordination Message #3 – Late Monday Night 2/12/24-Late Tuesday Night 2/13/24 – Coastal Winter Storm Potential

 Hello to all…

-SKYWARN Self-Activation is likely late Saturday Afternoon through Saturday Night.
-Pictures and videos of storm damage and flooding can be sent as a reply to this messages, via our WX1BOX Facebook and Twitter feeds and to the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated.
-Another coordination message will be posted by 1230 PM Saturday Afternoon.
-Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:
+SKYWARN Self-Activation with Amateur Radio Call-Up Nets are likely Tuesday across much of the NWS Boston/Norton Coverage Area.
+An Amateur Radio Net Schedule for Tuesday will be posted in the Monday Coordination messages.
+Pictures and videos of coastal flooding and any storm damage etc. can be sent as a reply to this message, via the WX1BOX Facebook and Twitter feeds and via the email address pics@nsradio.org.
+The next coordination message will be posted by 11 AM Monday Morning.
+Below is the NWS Boston/Norton Area Forecast Discussion, Winter Storm Warning/Watch Statement & Snowfall Map, Coastal Flood Watch Statement, High Wind Watch Statement, and Enhanced Hazardous Weather Outlook:

 NWS Boston/Norton Area Forecast Discussion: